M. G. Smith: Personal life

-Smith was married to Mary F. Smith (née Morrison), author of Baba of Karo (1954), with whom he shared a lifelong collaboration.
+Smith was married to Mary Felice (née Morrison), author of Baba of Karo (1954), with whom he shared a lifelong collaboration.
 They had three sons.

 Anthropology

 Smith's professional career in anthropology, straddling three continents and the Caribbean, was distinguished.
 His first appointment, which made possible a return home after eleven years, was to the Institute of Social and Economic Research in Jamaica.
 When the ISER was merged into what is now the University of the West Indies, Smith was also appointed a senior lecturer in sociology.
 Over eight years, he embarked on an ambitious program of Caribbean research, carried out a year's field work in Nigeria, published prolifically on both the West Indies and Africa, and established his reputation as an anthropologist.
 In 1961, he left Jamaica to become professor of anthropology at the University of California at Los Angeles.
 Lasting eight years, this first stay in the United States provided the impetus for four books and some thirty articles.
 He, Mary and their three boys returned to Great Britain in 1969.
 It was a move made for personal rather than academic reasons, without any prior offers of employment.
 Smith was offered the chair of his old department at University College London.
 When in 1972 while at UCL, his old schoolmate and Prime Minister of Jamaica, Michael Manley, requested his services as special adviser, he accepted this added appointment as well.
 This policy-related assignment lasted until 1977 and was carried out during one of the darkest periods of modern Jamaican history.
 Smith returned to the United States in 1978 as the Franklin M. Crosby Professor of the Human Environment at Yale University, a post he held until his retirement in 1986.